Zeltex/Implicit_Coordination/README.md

 # Implicit Coordination Planner

-This repository contains the planner described in the paper *DEL-based Epistemic Planning for Human-Robot Collaboration: Theory and Implementation* currently under review for KR 2021 in Hanoi, Vietnam.
+This repository contains the planner described in the paper *DEL-based Epistemic Planning for Human-Robot Collaboration: Theory and Implementation* currently under review.
 The planner uses Dynamic Epistemic Logic to find *implicitly coordinated* plans, that is, plans where the agents uses perspective shifts to reason about the knowledge and capabilities of the other agents in the planning task, thus reducing the need for explicit communication between the agents.

 ## Demo